| Size | Price | Stock | Qty |

 |

-ACR-16 is under investigation by NeuroSearch.
-ACR16 has been successfully investigated in a Phase II multi-centre, randomised and placebo-controlled trial in patients with Huntington’s disease as well as in three Phase Ib studies within Huntington’s disease, Parkinson’s disease and schizophrenia respectively.
+ACR-16 is currently being investigated by NeuroSearch.
+ACR-16 has been successfully studied in a Phase II, multicenter, randomized, placebo-controlled trial in patients with Huntington's disease, and three Phase Ib studies are underway in patients with Huntington's disease, Parkinson's disease, and schizophrenia.
 ACR-16 is a dopamine stabilizer.
-ACR-16 is also being studied in other psychiatric and neurologic diseases.
+ACR-16 is also being investigated for other mental and neurological disorders.
+Pridopidine is already in clinical trials for the treatment of Huntington's disease. [hr>Drug Indications

 C14H20FNO2S